Match.com

-Match.com is an online dating service with headquarters are in Dallas, Texas.
+Match.com is an American online dating service headquartered in Dallas, Texas.
 The company has offices in Dallas, West Hollywood, San Francisco, Tokyo, Rio de Janeiro, and Beijing.
 Match.com is owned by Match Group, which owns several online dating services.

 History

-In 1993, Match.com was founded by Gary Kremen and Peng T. Ong in San Francisco.
+In 1993, Match.com was founded by Gary Kremen and Peng T. Ong and Simon Glinsky in San Francisco.
 At the beginning, Match.com was the name of the website, while the company that operated it was formally named Electric Classifieds Inc. Early on, Kremen was assisted by Ong, who helped in the design of the initial system, and Simon Glinsky, who co-wrote its business plan, developed product designs including matching criteria, services to LGBTQ communities, created business models and initial marketing strategies and made early hires.
 Fran Maier later joined the company as its director of marketing.
 According to a retrospective from The Atlantic, Maier helped to implement Match.com's business strategy, which included a subscription model and the inclusion of diverse communities, including technology professionals and the lesbian, gay, bisexual, transgender and queer communities.
 Match.com became operational as a free beta version website during early 1995 and was first profiled in Wired magazine that same year.

 Founder Kremen left the company in March 1996 after disagreements with venture capitalists.
 In 1997, Match.com was purchased by CUC International.
 Following CUC's merger with HFS to form Cendant, the company was sold to IAC in 1999.